-Akkam bultan means good morning Akkam ooltan means good afternoon Nagayaatti means goodbye Ul'finnaa means greetings a woman it might sound like Akkam bulte aaddee!
+Akkam bultan means good morning Akkam ooltan means good afternoon Nagayaatti us goodbye Ul'finnaa means greetings In Oromo women are greeted as Aaddee.
+If you say good morning to a woman it might sound like Akkam bulte aaddee!
 If the woman has children she may be called Hadna plus her oldest child's name, so she might be called Hadna Rooba.